 The Company (or its representative) may file claims on behalf of the Funds to recover withholding tax on dividend and interest income (if any) received from issuers in certain countries where such withholding tax reclaim is possible.
 Whether or when a Fund will receive a withholding tax refund in the future is within the control of the tax authorities in such countries.
 Where the Company expects to recover withholding tax for a Fund based on a continuous assessment of probability of recovery, the Net Asset Value of that Fund generally includes accruals for such tax refunds.
 The Company continues to evaluate tax developments for potential impact to the probability of recovery for such Funds.
-If the likelihood of receiving refunds materially decreases, for example due to a change in tax regulation or approach, accruals in the relevant Fund's Net Asset Value.
+If the likelihood of receiving refunds materially decreases, for example due to a change in tax regulation or approach, accruals in the relevant Fund's Net Asset Value for such refunds may need to be written down partially or in full, which will adversely affect that Fund's Net Asset Value.
 Investors in that Fund at the time an accrual is written down will bear the impact of any resulting reduction in Net Asset Value regardless of whether they were investors during the accrual period.
-Conversely, if the Fund successful will benefit from any resulting increase in the Fund's Net Asset Value.
+Conversely, if the Fund receives a tax refund that has not been previously accrued, investors in the Fund at the time the claim is successful will benefit from any resulting increase in the Fund's Net Asset Value.
 Investors who disposed of their interest in Shares prior to such time will not benefit from such Net Asset Value increase.